Premises licence: New applications

 - You will be directed to our payment portal to make your payment.

 - Download and complete the application form and DPS consent form.

-- You must then send a copy of your application, plans and DPS consent form and, if applying as an individual, proof of the right to work in the UK to the Licensing Authority and all the responsible authorities.
+- You must then send a copy of your application, plans and DPS consent form and, if applying as an individual, proof of the right to work in the UK or share code to the Licensing Authority and all the responsible authorities.
 You will find each address on pages 11 and 12 of the guidance notes.

 If we don’t receive any representations after the 28 day consultation period, the licence will be granted and we will issue it by email shortly after.

 If there is a relevant representation from a responsible authority or interested party, then the application will be presented to the Licensing Sub-Committee for their determination.
 The hearing for the sub-committee will be arranged within 28 days following the initial 28 day consultation period.